usatiuk/dhfs/README.md

 [Download latest build](https://nightly.link/usatiuk/dhfs/workflows/server/main/Run%20wrapper.zip)

-This is a simple wrapper around the jar/web ui distribution that allows you to run/stop the DHFS server in the background, and update itself (hopefully!)
+This is a simple set of scripts that allows you to run/stop the DHFS server in the background, and update it.

-There will be 3 folders:
+Once unpacked, in the root folder, there will be 3 folders:

 - `app` contains the application
 - `data` contains the filesystem data storage